The West Mesa Murders burial site

 West Mesa murder victims

-All of the victims disappeared between 2003 and 2004.
+All of the West Mesa victims disappeared between 2003 and 2004.
 However, there is a possibility that some of them were murdered in 2005.

 The killer targeted women between the ages of 15 and 32.

-It appears as though his first victim was 22-year-old Monica Candelaria.
-The last known sighting of Candelaria was on May 15th, 2003.
+It appears as though his first victim was 22-year-old Monica Candelaria, who was last seen on May 15th, 2003.

-The last victim was Michelle Valdez, who was also 22.
+The last victim was Michelle Valdez (22).
 She was last seen on September 22nd, 2004.
 Valdez was four months pregnant at the time of her murder.
 The skeletal remains of her unborn baby were also discovered at the burial site.

 Jamie Barela (15) had no prior arrests.
-Barela and her older cousin, Evelyn Salazar (26), vanished after leaving a family gathering in April of 2004.
+Barela and her older cousin, Evelyn Salazar (26), disappeared after leaving a family gathering in April 2004.

 Barela was the last victim to be identified.